dotnet/linker/docs/design/feature-attribute-semantics.md

 ### Nested functions

+When a method is in a _feature available_ scope, lambdas and local functions declared in the method have a _feature requirement_.

+When a lambda or local function is in a _feature available_ scope, lambdas and local functions declared in it have a _feature requirement_.

-When a lambda or local function is declared in a method which is in a _feature available_ scope, then the following compiler-generated type or members have a _feature requirement_:
+When a lambda or local function is declared in a method or nested function which is in a _feature available_ scope, then the following compiler-generated type or members have a _feature requirement_:

 - The generated closure environment type, if it is unique to the lambda or local function, OR